URBREATH/15-minutes-city/README.md

 - **Type A**: Existing gates Points located within 10 m of the park boundary, identified using the following OSM tags:

-o barrier = gate or barrier = entrance or entrance = yes
+    barrier = gate or barrier = entrance or entrance = yes

 - **Type B** – Street–park intersections If no Type A gates are found, the tool identifies intersections between the park perimeter and the street network, using any OSM street tagged as:

-o 'highway'='primary' or 'highway'='primary_link' or 'highway'='secondary' or 'highway'='secondary_link' or 'highway'='tertiary' or 'highway'='tertiary_link' or 'highway'='unclassified' or 'highway'='residential' or 'bicycle_road'='yes' or 'bicycle'='designated' or 'highway'='living_street' or 'highway'='pedestrian' or 'highway'='service' or 'service'='parking_aisle' or 'highway'='escape' or 'highway'='road' or 'highway'='track' or 'highway'='path' or 'highway'='bus_guideway' or 'highway'='footway' or 'highway'='cycleway' or 'highway'='passing_place' or 'cycleway'='lane' or 'cycleway'='track' or 'highway'='steps'
+    'highway'='primary' or 'highway'='primary_link' or 'highway'='secondary' or 'highway'='secondary_link' or 'highway'='tertiary' or 'highway'='tertiary_link' or 'highway'='unclassified' or 'highway'='residential' or 'bicycle_road'='yes' or 'bicycle'='designated' or 'highway'='living_street' or 'highway'='pedestrian' or 'highway'='service' or 'service'='parking_aisle' or 'highway'='escape' or 'highway'='road' or 'highway'='track' or 'highway'='path' or 'highway'='bus_guideway' or 'highway'='footway' or 'highway'='cycleway' or 'highway'='passing_place' or 'cycleway'='lane' or 'cycleway'='track' or 'highway'='steps'

 - **Type C** – Virtual access points If no Type A or B points are available, the tool generates virtual gates every 100 m along the park perimeter.